jrhoun/jrhoun.com/content/posts/sorting-out-thoughts-on-reopening-pt2.md

 ## Phase 3 - ???

 It is _very_ difficult for me to imagine a phase like this WITHOUT a scientifically vetted and verified vaccine.
-I think it's very possible that we could be in some variation of Phase 2 for as long as it takes.
+I think it's very possible that we could be in some variation of Phase 2 for as long is at may take to get a vaccine.

 ## Other Thoughts